oracle-livelabs/developer/db-application-development/adb-with-wallet/adb-with-wallet.md

 ## Introduction

 Oracle Autonomous Database is the world’s first autonomous data management in the cloud to deliver automated patching, upgrades, and tuning—including performing all routine database maintenance tasks while the system is running - without human intervention.
-This new autonomous database cloud is self-managing, self-securing, and self-repairing, which helps to eliminate manual database management and human errors.
+This new Autonomous Database cloud is self-managing, self-securing, and self-repairing, which helps to eliminate manual database management and human errors.

 The Oracle Autonomous Database is fully elastic: You simply specify the number of OCPUs and the storage capacity in TBs for the database.
 At any time, you may scale up or down the OCPUs or the storage capacity.